The Jurisdiction of the Cour municipale

 Hearing, proof and testimony

 You can consult free of charge the evidence that is held against you in making an appointment with the case prosecutor by calling 450 463-7100, ext.
-2863 for a ticket issued in Ville de Longueuil (boroughs of Greenfield Park, Saint-Hubert and Vieux-Longueuil), 514 878-0810 for a ticket issued in the cities of Boucherville, Brossard and Saint-Lambert, and 514 392-6805 for a ticket issued in Saint-Bruno-de-Montarville.
+2863 for a ticket issued in Ville de Longueuil (boroughs of Greenfield Park, Saint-Hubert and Vieux-Longueuil), and 514 878-0810 for a ticket issued in the cities of Boucherville, Brossard, Saint-Lambert and Saint-Bruno-de-Montarville.
 To obtain a copy of a document, a fee of $2 per page is required.